tower/tower/README.md

 # Metro.js

-> Fulfilling Web Development

-Metro.js &reg; is an open source web framework for the Rails-prone Node.js hackers.
+> Metro.js &reg; is an open source web framework for the Rails-prone Node.js hackers.

 ## Features